ird1natris/SecurMask/README.md

 # SecurMask: Fortifying Data Privacy With Intelligent Masking

-**SecurMask** is a web application designed to securely mask sensitive data in .csv and .xlsx files.
-With a sleek React frontend and a dual backend powered by both Node.js and Flask, the app ensures a seamless and secure data masking experience.
+**SecurMask** is a web application designed to securely mask sensitive data and unmask masked data in .csv and .xlsx files.
+With a sleek React frontend and a dual backend powered by both Node.js and Flask, the app ensures a seamless and secure data masking and unmasking experience.

 ## Features